 The Heinsbergen Co. was the decorator for the renovations.
 Among other work, the mural in the two-story entrance lobby was repainted with a new design.

-A 2023 main floor plan from CBRE, the broker with the listing for the theatre.
-Thanks to Wendell Benedetti for spotting the plans in their brochure for the property.
+A 2023 main floor plan from CBRE, the broker that had the listing for the theatre at the time.
+Thanks to Wendell Benedetti for spotting the plans in their brochure.
 The blue areas are retail spaces.
 Main floor restrooms are in purple.
 The lobby's two-story atrium has been outlined in orange.
 Note the dotted lines delineating the footlights and the orchestra pit, currently covered.
 The floor was leveled when the theatre became a swapmeet.
 You can click on these plans for larger views.

 A second floor plan from CBRE.
 The green areas at the front are offices accessed from the stairs at the north end of the facade.
 See a photo of that larger office at the south end from CBRE.
 Restrooms are in purple.
 That pink area that they've designated as an office near the restroom at the bottom of the plan was once the ladies lounge.